 A workplace injury can be something simple like slipping on a wet floor or something complex like being injured by malfunctioning machinery.
 Whether you suffer a minor or major injury, workers’ comp benefits are for employees who have been injured at work.
 By accepting these benefits you waive your right to sue your employer, even if your injuries were their fault.

 But there are situations where you may be able to sue your employer for gross negligence.
 For instance, if they do not offer workers’ comp benefits.
 There are also some legal loopholes that may let you file a lawsuit.
-Your employer may tell you that you can’t sue, so it’s a good idea to speak to one of the attorneys at the Law Offices of Michael A. DeMayo to learn more about your options.
+Your employer may tell you that you can’t sue, so it’s a good idea to speak to one of the attorneys at DeMayo Law Offices to learn more about your options.

 When You May Be Able to Sue Your Employer

 You should never try to sue your employer without a lawyer’s help.
 Companies aren’t afraid of lawsuits.
 If they were, they would have taken greater measure to prevent an accident that could lead to a lawsuit.
 Most companies have a team of attorneys ready to fight any lawsuit against them.
 They’re confident they can win and will do everything in their power to protect their best interests, not yours.

 With this in mind, let’s review some of the rare scenarios where you could sue your employer.

 You can file a lawsuit if you believe a coworker, manager or employer hurt you.